 Managing Material Issues and Reporting

-Material issues are identified and prioritised using a multi-stage process which starts at business unit level to Group Level.
-At business unit level, the operation’s material issues and topics are identified and their relevant impacts assessed at business level as well as shared with our stakeholders.
+Material issues are identified and prioritised using a multi-stage process which starts at the business unit level, material issues and topics are identified and their relevant impacts assessed and shared with our stakeholders.